California tech elites influential at Bilderberg conference

 By JOSH FRIEDMAN

-As the spotlight on the shores of scenic Lake Geneva shined on United States Secretary of Sate Mike Pompeo and son-in-law of President Donald Trump Jared Kushner, close observers of the elite and influential Bilderberg group focused much of their attention on technology industry billionaires from California at the secretive organization’s annual gathering held over the weekend in Switzerland.
+As the spotlight on the shores of scenic Lake Geneva shined on United States Secretary of State Mike Pompeo and son-in-law of President Donald Trump Jared Kushner, close observers of the elite and influential Bilderberg group focused much of their attention on technology industry billionaires from California at the secretive organization’s annual gathering held over the weekend in Switzerland.

 Bilderberg conferences provide a private forum for about 120 to 140 leaders in politics, finance, media and industry from Europe and North America to network and discuss key issues affecting the world.
 During a meeting held Thursday through Sunday in Montreux, Switzerland, participants discussed topics including China, Russia, the future of capitalism, space, cyber threats, artificial intelligence and the “weaponization” of social media.